 Exemption: Per Oregon Administrative Rules, residents of Washington, California, Nevada and Idaho will be charged in-state (out-of-district) tuition.

 Verification: Residency is determined from information provided on the student's application.
 If there appears to be an inconsistency, the College may require additional information.

 Transferring to another Oregon Institution?

-In-state residency classifications are different at Oregon Community Colleges than at Oregon University System (OUS) schools and can affect the tuition rates you pay.
+In-state residency classifications are different at Oregon community colleges than at Oregon public universities and can affect the tuition rates you pay.
 Educate yourself before you begin your education in Oregon to avoid surprises later.

-If you moved to Oregon to attend school, with plans to start at a community college and then transfer to a university, read the OUS residency policy to plan your transfer.
+If you moved to Oregon to attend college, with plans to start at a community college and then transfer to an Oregon public university, read the residency policy of the university you plan your transfer.